elevateforhumanity/fix2/SOCIAL_MEDIA_SCRIPTS.md

 - Case tracking
 - Compliance reporting

-Elevate Connects is built for you.
+Elevate for Humanity is built for you.

 Link in bio for a demo.